templ-fun/evm-protocol/README.md

    The backend polls the bot API, detects the code, and acknowledges the binding in the same chat.
 Once confirmed, all templ events (joins, proposals, quorum, vote closure, priest changes, daily digests, home-link updates) stream into the channel as plaintext notifications with deep links back to the frontend.

 Leaving the chat id empty is perfectly fine — the templ remains usable, and you can complete the binding later from the templ overview page.
 When governance appoints a new priest or the community moves chats, request a new binding code from the overview, sign the EIP-712 rebind payload, and post the snippet in the destination group to re-link the bot.

+### Cloudflare deployment & cost profile

+The backend is now optimised for Cloudflare’s serverless stack:

+- **Workers-hosted Express.** `wrangler` deploys the existing Express app (with no code changes) behind the Workers Node compatibility layer, giving us instant global distribution and automatic scaling to meet request bursts.
+- **Cloudflare D1 persistence.** Templ registrations and replay-protection entries live in a D1 database that scales with your usage.
+Workers bill per-request and D1 bills per query/storage, so low-traffic communities stay comfortably inside the generous free tier while larger deployments only pay for what they consume.
+- **Zero-idle infrastructure.** There are no VMs or containers to babysit.
+Deployments bundle the API, persistence schema, and background tasks into the Worker runtime, so the platform elastically scales down to zero when idle and up during spikes.

+This architecture is inexpensive (no always-on compute) and production-ready: the Cloudflare global network keeps p99 latencies low, and D1’s regional replicas provide durability without introducing another managed service.

 ## Repository layout